-Yakisoba, a classic Japanese stir fry street food, is a perfect way to use up leftovers.
-A quick and easy meal, Yakisoba is often made with thinly sliced strips of pork.
-Although chicken, beef, shrimp or tofu is equally delicious) with noodles and a yakisoba stir fry sauce!
+Yakisoba, a classic Japanese stir fry street food, is a perfect way to use leftovers.
+A quick and easy meal, Yakisoba is often made with thinly sliced pork strips (although chicken, beef, shrimp or tofu is equally delicious) with noodles and a yakisoba stir fry sauce!

 YOU MAY ALSO LIKE: Traveling Asia with Asian Street Food to Make at Home

-- 6 ounces dried Chinese egg noodles, or 10 to 12 ounces fresh
+- 6 ounces dried Chinese egg noddles or 10-12 ounces fresh

-- 1 small head cabbage (Napa or savoy cabbage, shredded
+- 1 small head cabbage (napa or savoy), shredded

 - 2 teaspoons sugar